chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 ### What is the CCM compatibility matrix?
 Central Management has specific compatibility requirements with quite a few moving parts.
 It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of CCM and vice versa.
 Please see the [[CCM Component Compatibility Matrix|CentralManagement#ccm-component-compatibility-matrix]] for details.

+### I entered incorrect database details on install, do I need to reinstall to fix that?
+It depends.
+You can simply go to the appsettings.json file and adjust the connection string to be plaintext.
+It will remain in plaintext though (at least until upgrade), so if you have actual password details you need to keep secure, you should do a force installation.

+1. The file is located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\appsettings.json`.
+1. You would open that up in an editor and modify the `"Default"` connection string.
+1. It would look something like the following (adjust the connection string as necessary):

+    ```json
+    {
+      "ConnectionStrings": {
+            "Default": "Server=Localhost\SQLEXPRESS; Database=ChocolateyManagement; Trusted_Connection=True;"
+      }
+    }
+    ```

+1. You may find it all on a single line in the file, and that is okay.
+1. Then restart the service by running the following from an admin powershell session: `Get-Service chocolatey-management-service | Stop-Service; Get-Service chocolatey-management-service | Start-Service`

+> :warning: **WARNING**: Do not put `sec:` or `secure-` at the start (prefix) of any values that you are adding/modifying directly.
+That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
+If that is done incorrectly, it will cause things to crash.

 ___
 ## Common Errors and Resolutions
 ### Chocolatey Agent Service is unable to communicate with Chocolatey Central Management Service